 In case you haven’t been watching the news lately, winter is here.
 In a big way!
-While I’m lucky enough to live in Northern California where it never really gets that frigid, I feel for my friends in New York, Boston, Chicago, Seattle, and in many other places where winter can really be a drag.
+While I’m lucky enough to live in the San Francisco Bay Area where it never really gets that frigid, I feel for my friends in New York, Boston, Chicago, Seattle, and in many other places where winter can really be a drag.
 Ready to escape shoveling snow and driving on slick roads already?
 Why not plan a little winter getaway with your family to a warm weather destination this year?

 Here are 17 amazing destinations that offer warm weather and family-friendly activities and accommodations for a winter getaway.
 And while I’ve personally visited the vast majority of the destinations on this list, I haven’t written about them all.
 So I’ve collected and linked to the very best destination guides from several trusted fellow family travel writers so you can research these destinations in greater depth.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)

 While it certainly lives up to its reputation as Sin City for adults, Las Vegas offers a multitude of family-friendly offerings and great weather year round.
 We’ve visited Vegas with our kids multiple times and haven’t run out of things to do and see yet.

 What is there to do in Vegas with kids?
 Hit a magnificent hotel pool like the one at Mandalay Bay, see a kid-friendly show like Blue Man Group, ride roller coasters at New York New York or Circus Circus, or hop aboard a gondola at the Venetian.
 Vegas is also an ideal home base for outdoor or educational adventures as well, from hiking in Red Rock Canyon to touring Hoover Dam.

 More information: 15 Things to Do with Kids in Las Vegas